emlys/NoCovid/README.md

 # NoCovid
-a Firefox extension that filters out anything COVID19-related
+a Firefox extension that filters out anything COVID19-related for a more relaxing experience

 ## how to use
 - download the repo